 - Barbeques, picnics and coffee outings

-CVHIS acknowledges the financial assistance of the Government of British Columbia, the BC Brain Injury Alliance, United Way, and the Vancouer Island Health Authority Brain Injury Program.
+CVHIS acknowledges the financial assistance of the Government of British Columbia, the BC Brain Injury Alliance, United Way, March of Dimes and the Vancouver Island Health Authority Brain Injury Program.